Prof. Dr. Barne Kleinen

 All the ClockDisplay example really does is returning a String like “13:45” from getTime() after either the time has been set to 13:45 by calling setTime() or after calling the timeTick() method the appropriate amount of times.

 This can, of course, be implemented in a much simpler way.
 While this may be true for most of the small examples we use for programming and software engineering classes, I feel that the way the display is split into two NumberDisplays in combination with the timeTick / increment makes little sense and seems to be quite confusing for students.
-Also, see the general critique on the last page.
+Also, see the general critique on the previous page.

 Refactoring to a simple solution